How to Organize Your Craft Room Supplies, According to One Expert

-Here are some tried and true tips that will help you want to clean up after a project, allowing you to spend less time tidying and more time doing the important things, like shopping for shoes online.
+Here are some tried-and-true tips that will help you want to clean up after a project, allowing you to spend less time tidying and more time doing the important things.

 I know that as crafters we want to save everything from yogurt lids to old candy tins in the hopes of using them someday.
 But if you don't have an immediate plan for an item, or if it's not a material you use frequently, don't let it collect dust in your space.
 Trust me, I know that ribbon scrap is pretty, but the odds of ever using it are low.
 Once your space is full of tools and materials you turn to regularly, it will be easier to organize.